Robert Christgau: Personal life

-Christgau married fellow critic and writer Carola Dibbell in 1974; they have an adopted daughter, Nina, born in Honduras in 1986.
-He has said he was raised in a "born-again Church" in Queens, but has since become an atheist.
+Christgau married fellow critic and writer Carola Dibbell in 1974 and they have an adopted daughter, Nina, born in Honduras in 1986.
+He said that he grew up in a "born-again church" in Queens but has since become an atheist.

-Christgau has been long, albeit argumentative, friends with critics such as Tom Hull, Dave Marsh, Greil Marcus, and the late Ellen Willis, whom he dated from 1966 to 1969.
-He has also mentored younger critics such as Ann Powers and Chuck Eddy.
+Christgau has been long-standing, albeit argumentative, friends with critics Tom Hull, Dave Marsh, Greil Marcus and the late Ellen Willis, whom he dated from 1966 to 1969.
+He has mentored younger critics Ann Powers and Chuck Eddy.